Sen. Jeff Merkley says he will not run for president

 Political experts said Merkley would have been a longshot candidate had he run, Merkley is not well-known outside of Oregon and would have faced an uphill battle introducing himself to a nation alongside more high profile candidates who have been campaigning for months.

-Merkley has been a tireless opponent of President Donald Trump, drawing headlines after he visited detention centers along the Mexican border to decry the president's policy of separating children from their parents when they cross the border.
+Merkley has been a tireless opponent of President Donald Trump, drawing headlines after he visited detention centers along the Mexican border to decry the president's policy of separating migrant children from their parents when they enter the country.

 Merkley also protested the appointment of Neil Gorsuch to the U.S. Supreme Court in 2017, filibustering for 15 hours to speak out against the nomination.

-Merkley said both the White House and the U.S. Senate will need strong leadership to address these issues.
+Merkley said both the White House and the U.S. Senate will need strong leadership to address issues facing the nation.

 While he won't be running for president, Merkley will still be involved in the race, he said, helping to endorse a candidate he says will be able to stand up "to very powerful opponents."

-Who that candidate will be insn't clear.
-In interviews, Merkley has said he will evaluate all the candidates in the race before making a decision.
+Who that candidate will be isn't clear.
+Despite endorsing Sanders three years ago, Merkley has said In interviews he will evaluate all the candidates in the race before making a decision.